your database front-end

 Login UI Change

 Enabling Database Authentication will add a new dropdown to the Login Screen named Directory.
-Users can then use this dropdown to select the name of the Connection to login.
+Users can then use this dropdown to select the name of the Connection to log in.

 Validation Procedure